staceyJayneLewis/little-hatchlings/README.md

 - As a new site user, I would like to find contact information or social media links easily so that I can simply contact the nursery with any queries and view updates on social media if necessary.
 - As a new site user, I would like to see a simple gallery, so that I can get an idea of what the nursery looks like and the rooms/facilities they have.
 - As a new site user, I would like to see reviews and awards the nursery have achieved, so that I can be reassured that my child will be safe and looked after well.
-- As a new site user, I would like to see plenty of images or videos that will show the typical day at the nursery so that I can visualise what my child will be getting involved in.
+- As a new site user, I would like to see a video that will show quick clips of the typical day at the nursery so that I can visualise what my child will be getting involved in.
-- As a new site user, I would like to see a visually appealing design that is informative with all information readily available so I don't need to be inconvenienced to call for general queries.
+- As a new site user, I would like to see a map where I can easily locate the nursery with their address or be able to search for the nearest center to my location.

 ### Returning Site Users